-- Translation Convention: It's assumed Kryptonians and Rokynians are speaking in Kryptonese but their speeches are translated into English, except for some few Kryptonian terms peppering the story.
+- Translation Convention: It's assumed Kryptonians and Rokynians are speaking in Kryptonese but their speech is translated into English, except for some few Kryptonian terms peppering the story.

 - Uncertain Doom: After reaching the continent of Lurvan and founding Argo City, Val-El and his men went to explore the interior.
 Eventually, they reached the Valley of Juru... and they disappeared from the face of the planet.
 They were never seen or heard of again, and no one who ever entered Juru afterwards returned.

-- The Un-Smile: During the Vrang dominion, the Kryptonian slaves forced themselves to curve their mouths upward, but their eyes remained haggard and tired as assuring they were happy to serve their master.
+- The Un-Smile: During the Vrang dominion, the Kryptonian slaves forced themselves to curve their mouths upward, but their eyes remain haggard and tired.

 - You Just Told Me: As interrogating a gang of saboteurs, Pym-El states if they refuse to talk, he will get answers from their rich backer.
 When they ask how he knows about their boss, Pym answer he did not... until now.Saboteur: We do not admit a thing!
 Why would we want to destroy your city?